papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 ## Lesson 4

 Lesson 4 is still a work in progress.
+Check out the [start page](https://github.com/mattdesl/lwjgl-basics/wiki) for now.

 <a name="Ports" />